djstrong/Similar-Chars/README.md

 Similar Chars
 ===========================

 Looks for similar chars in specified font.
-Results can be used to find plagiarisms using this technique (changing normal chars to another looking the same).
+Results can be used to find plagiarisms using this technique (changing normal chars to another looking the same) or to obfuscate normal text against computers.

 Run:
 =====